carlos-sarmiento/domovoy/README.md

 - **Hot Reload**: Automatic file watching and module reloading during development - make changes to your apps and see them take effect immediately without restarting.

+## Quickest Start

+The fastest way to get started is with the [Domovoy Starter Template](https://github.com/carlos-sarmiento/domovoy-starter).
+This prebuilt template has most of the pieces already in place—just update the config file with your Home Assistant details and run the included docker command.

 ## Quick Start with Docker

 The recommended way to run Domovoy is using Docker.